 How to Create Catchy Flat Illustration: Tips and Tricks

-How to Create Catchy Flat Illustration: Tips and Tricks Check helpful tips from the experienced illustrator about creating original flat illustrations and best practices on developing artistic style and manner.Whatever is the direction digital artists choose for their professional realization, one of the crucial and hardest challenges is finding own creative style.
-Today we are discussing this theme with Tubik graphic designer and illustrator Yaroslava Yatsuba, experienced in both traditional and digital art.
-She is keen to share some useful tips and practices helping designers to find and keep their own style in business and theme flat illustrations for various purposes.
-Let’s consider what graphic designers could do so that not to sink in the variety of styles and catch their own golden fish fulfilling professional goals.
+Whatever direction digital artists choose for their professional development, one of the most crucial and difficult challenges is finding their own creative style.
+Today, we are discussing this theme with Tubik graphic designer and illustrator Yaroslava Yatsuba, experienced in both traditional and digital art.
+She is keen to share some useful tips and practices to help designers find and maintain their own style in business and to create theme flat illustrations for various purposes.
+Let’s consider what graphic designers could do to avoid sinking in the variety of styles and catch their own golden fish, fulfilling professional goals.

 What Is Flat Design?

 Although this style got a variety of expressions in the sphere of visual design for print, like posters, stamps, postcards, book covers, magazines, etc., it significantly broadened its horizons with the era of digital design, especially in the domain of design for user interfaces.
 Websites and mobile applications going through the dynamic development of creative search opened the amazing and fruitful perspective for this minimalist and functional approach to design solutions.
 The style got the name «flat design» (or flat graphic design) which became instantly popular and started a new direction in graphic design daring skeuomorphism and «rich design» and supported with new challenges opened by the field of interaction design.
-The variety of design directions available and progressing these days engages flat design illustration as a flexible and artistic approach successfully winning its own place.
+The variety of design directions available and progressing these days engages flat design illustration as a flexible and artistic approach, successfully winning its own place.
 Read more about flat design, it’s history and benefits in our earlier article.

 How to make flat illustrations original and add personal style to them